-Almost all aircraft require some form of electrical power to operate navigation-, taxi-, landing-, strobe lights, one or more COM and NAV radio's, transponder, intercom and other electronic systems.
+Almost all aircraft require some form of electrical power to operate navigation-, taxi-, landing-, strobe lights, one or more COM and NAV radio's, transponder, intercom and other advanced electronic system of your choice.
 The electrical system consist of a battery and an alternator or generator on older aircraft.
-All of this is connected through several meters (kilometers in large aircraft) of wire.
+All of this is connected through several meters (kilometers/ miles in large aircraft) of wire.

 Even for the private pilot it pays to have some basic knowledge of the electrical systems of his or her aircraft, which could be a life saver in case of an emergency.

-Also, most manufacturers have equipment which can run on either voltage or are selectable, this is not really an issue.
-But should you wish to use your car to jump start your aircraft, this requirement might steer you towards a 12 volt system.
+Also, most manufacturers have equipment which can run on either voltage or are selectable, so this is not really an issue.
+But should you wish to use your car to jump start your aircraft, this requirement might steer you towards the standard 12/14 volt system.

-As explained in our generating electricity article we need a power source in the form of a generator (not very common), alternator and a battery to store the energy.
+As explained in our article on generating electricity, we need a power source in the form of a generator (not very common anymore), alternator and a battery to store the energy.
 A 12 volt system (battery) runs actually on 13,8 volt (alternator) and a 24 volt system runs on 28 volt.
 The difference is set by the voltage regulator needed to charge the battery when the engine is running.

 Having twice the amount of volts means literally that the current is half with equal power drawn, see volts, amps and ohms law.
 As a result wiring can be thinner thus you will save some weight.

 Another advantage is that 28 volt systems have more reserve in cold weather where the 12 volt battery looses its power more quickly.
 Not too mention the fact that a 24 volt battery has a lot more cranking power for starting.
 Which is really helpful when starting small turbine engines.